ADFM Bylaws

 Section 1.
 General Powers.
 The affairs of the Corporation shall be managed by its Board of Directors.
 The Board of Directors shall have the authority and responsibility to act for the organization between meetings of Regular Members of the Corporation.

 Section 4.
 Special Meetings.
-Special meetings of the Board of Directors may be called by or at the request of the President, Board Chair, or two or more of the Directors.
+Special meetings of the Board of Directors may be called by or at the request of the President, Board Chair, or two (2) or more of the Directors.

 Section 5.
 Notice.
-Notice of any meeting of the Board of Directors shall be given at least five days prior thereto by written notice delivered personally or sent by mail or electronic mail to each Director at his addresses as shown by the records of the organization.
+Notice of any meeting of the Board of Directors shall be given at least five (5) days prior thereto by written notice delivered personally or sent by mail or electronic mail to each Director at their address as shown by the records of the organization.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail so addressed, with postage thereon prepaid.
 Any Director may waive notice of any such meeting.
 The attendance of a Director at any meeting shall constitute a Waiver of Notice of such meeting, except where a Director attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.
-Neither the business to be transacted at, nor the purpose of, any regular or special meeting of the Board need be specified in the notice or Waiver of Notice of such meetings, unless specifically required by law or by these by-laws.
+Neither the business to be transacted at, nor the purpose of, any regular or special meeting of the Board need be specified in the notice or Waiver of Notice of such meetings, unless specifically required by law or by these Bylaws.

 Section 7.
 Vacancies.
 Any vacancy of elective office shall be filled by the vote of the Members at the first Annual Meeting following the occurrence of the vacancy.
 The President, with consent of the Board of Directors, may appoint an Interim Director to fill any such vacancy and to serve until his or her successor is elected at the next Annual Meeting of Members.
 A director elected to fill a vacancy shall be elected for the unexpired term of his or her predecessor in office.
 If the office of President is vacant, the President-Elect will advance to that office.
 The position of President-Elect will be filled at the next Annual Meeting of the Members.
 If due to a vacancy, the President is also serving in the position of Board Chair, the President will designate someone else to serve as Nominations Committee Chair, preferably a former Nominations Committee Chair if possible.